 The first candlestick should be red in color followed by the green candlestick.

 Another notable feature of this pattern is the gap that forms between the first candlestick’s closing price and the green candlestick’s opening.

 A piercing line pattern indicates a strong buying pressure, as the price is pushed up to or above the mid-price of the previous day.

 5. Morning Star.

-To many hawk eyed traders, the morning start candlestick pattern is a sign of hope in a market that has been trending downwards.
+To many hawk-eyed traders, the morning star candlestick pattern is a sign of hope in a market that has been trending downwards.